 Benefits of Cloud Storage for Disaster Recovery:

-Continuing the debate on How Can Cloud Storage Facilitate Disaster Recovery, the following are some of the benefits of using cloud storage like disaster recovery.
-It should be the prime focus of all the organizations and the way forward:
+Continuing the debate on How Can Cloud Storage Facilitate Disaster Recovery, the following are some of the benefits of using cloud storage for disaster recovery.
+It should be the prime focus of all organizations and the way forward: